Scooletz/blog.scooletz.com-posts/2019-02-11-the-guiding-smell-of-wide-transactions.md

 date: 2019-02-11 09:55
 author: scooletz
 permalink: /2019/02/11/the-guiding-smell-of-wide-transactions/
-image: /img/2019/02/tx.jpg
+image: /img/2019/02/tx.png
 categories: ["DDD"]
-tags: ["domain driven design"]
+tags: ["DDD"]
-imported: true
+whitebackgroundimage: true
 ---

 If you can feel a bad smell in the air, you can tell that something is rotten.
 The very same rule applies to sniffing out transactions spanning several entities to make a business operation complete.
 You may call these entities aggregates, you may call them Foo or Bar, but if transactions are wide, you're in trouble.